uesteibar/scribano/README.md

 It listens to all published amqp messages and keeps an updated asyncapi compliant documenation served at `/asyncapi`.

-## Roadmap

-- [x] Add info and server sections to spec to make it valid asyncapi.
-- [x] Extract configuration to file.
-- [x] Support consuming from multiple configurable exchanges.
-- [x] Allow loading configuration from url instead of local file.
-- [x] Use postgres as database.
-- [ ] Add exchange information to each topic via x-exchange attribute.
-- [ ] Add CI.
-- [ ] Build and publish docker image on push to master.

 ## Running locally

 Install dependencies